 Craig Kitto provided much of the Ephs' firepower, and the most timely goal of the game.

 Off a defensive-zone faceoff win, Kitto broke down the ice.
 Defenseman Greg Johnson banked a pass hard off the boards and by the Plattsburgh defender to spring Kitto on a breakaway.
 The forward gained control a few feet in front of Cardinal goalie Mathieu Cadieux, made a quick move and found the back of the net with 57 seconds left in the second period to put Williams up 3-0.

 "That's coach [Bill] Kangas' doing," Kitto said.
 "We've been drawing that up since the beginning of the year.
-It's worked a couple times, but we couldn't capitalize on the breakaway.
-It's good to finally pop one in the net there.

 "You could kind of feel them get deflated.
 To go up 3-0 at the end of the period's huge.
 A three-goal lead's much better than a two-goal lead."